circleupx/circleupx.github.io/content/post/2022/code-coverage/index.md

 C:\ProgramData\chocolatey\bin
 ```

-If you install chocolatey on the C drive and install the console through chocolatey.
+If you install the nunit3 console throught chocolatey on the C drive.

 ```text
 C:\Program Files (x86)\Nunit.org\nunit-console.
 ```

-If you install the nunit console through an exe obtained under the releases tab in the official repo.
+Is the path if you install the nunit console through an exe obtained under the releases tab in the official repo.

 The next step will be to install a .NET Core SDK.
 As of November 2022, the SDK is at version 7, since .NET 7 was just released.